 Motion and state

 Interactions are minimal and purposeful.
-Transitions use 150–200ms durations.
-No spring physics, no bounces — direct, fast, and honest feedback.
+Transitions use 150-200ms durations with cubic-bezier(0.4, 0, 0.2, 1) easing.
+No spring physics, no bounces - direct, fast, and honest feedback.
+Every interactive element has three states: rest, hover, active.

 Visualizing system state